 Transportation asset management systems create relationships between engineering, economics, and business practices:

-For an example of asset management in the National Park System, download the Pavement Preservation fact sheet from this NPS Transportation site.
+For more about the NPS and transportation asset management, see the separate fact sheet, Transportation Asset Management.
+For an example of asset management in use at the NPS, download the Pavement Preservation fact sheet from this NPS Transportation site.

 - Business practices -- strategic planning, performance measures, data systems;